Additional Learning Support

 2. How do we support students with SEN or disability?

 Our priority is to ensure that the quality of support is high throughout the College provision.
 Part of our criteria for a good and outstanding support is that the needs of students with SEN are met appropriately.

 - We have high expectations of our students’ standard of achievement and behaviour including those with SEN or disability

 - We considered the needs of the students with SEN in the learning environment and we will vary our strategies by using a graduated approach (assess, plan, do review) where appropriate to meet their needs

 - Additional learning support and teaching staff work closely together in assessing and supporting students with SEN or disability

-- Support programme plans are regularly reviewed and can include 1 to 1 support, in class support, small group support, workshops, escorting and comfort support, graduated intervention plan, access to assistive technologies, exam concessions arrangements when appropriate, counselling and coaching, access to a safe space, guidance to improve study skills, adapted documents and materials, hearing loop
+- Support programme plans are regularly reviewed and can include 1 to 1 support, in class support, small group support, workshops, escorting and comfort support, graduated intervention plan, access to assistive technologies, exam concessions arrangements when appropriate, counselling and coaching, access to a designated support area known as the Hive, guidance to improve study skills, adapted documents and materials, hearing loop

 - Students in receipt of support are invited to give their views and we aim to ensure that they contribute to various platforms and forums to give their feedback